-Next of kin: The term "next of kin" used with respect to an individual, means the nearest blood relative of that individual other than the covered servicemember's spouse, parent, son, or daughter, in the following order of priority: blood relatives who have been granted legal custody of the covered servicemember by court decree or statutory provisions, brothers and sisters, grandparents, aunts and uncles, and first cousins, unless the covered servicemember's nearest blood relative for purposes of military caregiver leave under the FMLA.
-When no such designation is made, and there are multiple family members with the same level of relationship to the covered servicemember's next of kin and may take FMLA leave to provide care to the covered servicemember, either consecutively or simultaneously.
-When such designation has been made, the designated individual is deemed to be the covered servicemember's only next of kin.
+Next of kin: The term "next of kin" used with respect to an individual, means the nearest blood relative of that individual other than the covered servicemember's spouse, parent, son, or daughter, in the following order of priority: blood relatives who have been granted legal custody of the covered servicemember by court decree or statutory provisions, brothers and sisters, grandparents, aunts and uncles, and first cousins, unless the covered servicemember has specifically designated in writing another blood relative as his or her nearest blood relative for purposes of military caregiver leave under the FMLA.
+When no such designation is made, and there are multiple family members with the same level of relationship to the covered servicemember, all such family members shall be considered the covered servicemember's next of kin and may take FMLA leave to provide care to the covered servicemember, either consecutively or simultaneously.
+When such designation has been made, the designated individual shall be deemed to be the covered servicemember's only next of kin.